aiven/devportal/CONTRIBUTING.rst

  - only the first letter, and the proper noun for the product name, are capitalized

-The automated check for this can get confused by proper nouns; for information on how to fix this case-by-case, see the `Vale readme file <.github/vale/README.rst>`_.
+You may get errors from the automated checks when using proper nouns.
+In these cases, you might need to add the words as an exception or add them to the dictionary file.
+For information on how to do this, see the `Vale readme file <.github/vale/README.rst>`_.

 Add hyperlinks
 ''''''''''''''